 - DOODLE.
 Ok, there are two things here.
 Because I have a tablet, I decided that I need a decent writing tool for it.
 I read a lot of reviews and settled on Pencil by Fifty Three (www.fiftythree.com) which is not available in the Philippines.
 I had my sister buy it for me in the US.
 I love the design and portability and has been with me for less than two years.
 I use it more for writing using its companion app, Paper.
 But its also great for drawing or doodling.
 A lot of great things have come out of doodles from a great many people and definitely, this is one thing traffic can work for you.

 - THINK.
 Nothing will allow you time to think than traffic.
 So if you are not into reading or writing, you can think.
 But then, you need to filter out what you think about.
 All your thoughts during this time should be something that will have a good result.
 It’s all so easy for negative things to enter your mind.
-So whenever you are in traffic and start to think, take your thought creative, strategic, positive, God-glorifying thoughts.
-I have often said to friends that a lot of my best ideas came from thinking in traffic.
+So whenever you are in traffic and start to think, make your thoughts creative, strategic, positive, God-glorifying thoughts.
+I have often said to friends that a lot of my best ideas came from thinking during traffic.
 Because you are expecting traffic, you can predispose your brain to start gearing up for creative ideas when you start thinking.

 - LIST YOUR TO-DOs.
 Get your smartphone to do something smart and start your to-do list with to-do apps that are available a dime a dozen (actually, many are free) nowadays.
 There are apps like Wunderlist, Asana, Remember the Milk, Todoist, Trello, and so many more that you can choose from that fits your lifestyle.
 I currently use the Asana app that is available on almost all mobile platforms because I can assign tasks not just for myself but for other people too!

 - SHARE THE GOSPEL.
 I want to be honest and say that I am challenging myself to be able to do this.
 I have colleagues who have told stories of how they have shared the Word of God while traveling and how much good it felt for them.
 I envy these people.
-In this traffic, which will not end soon, starting a conversion with your fellow traffic endurers (yes, I made that up) maybe one of the best things that we, as Christians, can do.
+In this traffic, which will not end soon, starting a conversation with your fellow traffic endurers (yes, I made that up) maybe one of the best things that we, as Christians, can do.
 With our culture, we don’t really do that.
-That is why its challenge that we need to consider.
+That is why it’s a challenge that we need to consider.
 This is one of the best times to share.

-So the next time you’re in traffic, that’s tomorrow, by the way, don’t just go Facebooking, Youtubing or surprise, suprise, sleeping.
+So the next time you’re in traffic, that’s tomorrow, by the way, don’t just go Facebooking, Youtubing or surprise, surprise, sleeping.
 Remember the 10 tips I share here.
 You’ll be doing yourself a big favor.